xinwenfu/GenCyber/Networking/README.md

 The figure below is one example.
 I captured some Ethernet frames at my computer with Wireshark.
 You can see the top panel of Wireshark shows the metadata of the Ethernet frames.
-If you click one entry, it shows you the details of the Ethernet frame in the middle panel.
+If you click one entry, the middle panel shows you the details of the Ethernet frame.
-You see the different headers and data.
+You see different headers and data.
-Click the plus sign to see the internals of one entry of data.
+You can click the plus sign to see the internals of one entry of data.
-The bottom panel shows the binary version of the same data.
+The bottom panel shows the binary version of the same data you are looking at.
-Recall all data is actiually in the binary format.
+Recall on computers and the Internet, all data is actually in the binary format.

 <img src="https://user-images.githubusercontent.com/69218457/193864571-9678a653-3d63-4afa-8540-7ad1c74086aa.png" width=480>